MichaelDimi/Purdue-CS180-Project-5/README.md

 ### Stats
+The Stats class contains a HashMap for the books sold by a particular Seller and another HashMap for the buyers who bought books from the particular Seller.
+The class uses mutator and accessor methods to set and retrieve the values for these two HashMaps and then displays the books sold and buyers for a Seller in its toString.

 ### Store
 Store is the class used to initialzed Store objects created by a Seller.
 It contains the fields name, stock, reviews and Seller name.
 The constructor of this class initializes all of these fields.
 The class contains getters and setters for all of those fields.
 It has methods for adding and removing books to its stock.
 Contains a method to get the average rating of all reviews.
 Also has a ToString method that was overriden from the Object parent class.